Fried Baby Artichokes with Creamy Garlic Mint Aioli- A new addition to the Spring garden

 Prep the Artichokes

-- Pour enough oil in a large saute pan to fill 1/4" deep.
+- Pour enough oil in a large skillet to fill 1/2" deep.
 Heat over med-high heat.
-When oil is hot, place artichokes cut side down in a single layer (fry in batches if necessary) scatter garlic cloves between the artichokes and add half of the mint.
+When oil is hot (about 350°F), place artichokes cut side down in a single layer (fry in batches if necessary).
+Scatter garlic cloves between the artichokes and add half of the mint.

-- Drain on paper towels, squeeze a little lemon juice over artichokes, season with sea salt and toss with remaining mint leaves.
-Plate with additional lemon wedges.
-Serve warm or at room temperature.
+- For serving, squeeze a little lemon juice over artichokes, season with salt (we love to use a nice flakey salt for these) and toss with remaining mint leaves.
+Serve warm or at room temperature with the creamy garlic mint dip and lemon wedges.

 Nutrition Information per Serving